Autosomal dominant Charcot–Marie–Tooth disease type 2 with giant axons

-Autosomal dominant Charcot-Marie-Tooth disease type 2 with giant axons is a rare subtype of hereditary motor and sensory neuropathy of the axons which is characterized by symptoms similar to those from Charcot-Marie-Tooth disease and autosomal dominant inheritance.
+Autosomal dominant Charcot–Marie–Tooth disease type 2 with giant axons is a rare subtype of hereditary motor and sensory neuropathy of the axons which is characterized by symptoms similar to those from Charcot–Marie–Tooth disease and autosomal dominant inheritance.

 Signs and symptoms

 This condition is characterized by the wasting and consequent weakness of the muscles in the distal extremities of the limbs with accompanying loss of sensory sensation of said limb extremities, early-onset high foot arch, and swelling of the nerve axons with neurofilament accumulation.
 Additional findings include gait anomalies, muscle cramps, toe anomalies, mild cardiomyopathy, and hypo/arreflexia.

 Complications

 Although this condition doesn't usually progress, the cardiomyopathy that comes along with some cases can be deadly.

 Causes

 This condition is caused by autosomal dominant missense mutations in the DCAF8 gene, located in the long arm of chromosome 1.

-This mutation was found in a family previously reported in medical literature (by Vogel et al.) who was later examined by Klein et al. Through in-vitro funcional expression assays done in HEK293 cells, it was found that the mutant R317C protein significantly decreases the binding of DCAF8 to DDB1, which ended up negatively impacting the recruitment of the E3 ubiquitin ligase complex.
+This mutation was found in a family previously reported in medical literature (by Vogel et al.) who was later examined by Klein et al. Through in-vitro functional expression assays done in HEK293 cells, it was found that the mutant R317C protein significantly decreases the binding of DCAF8 to DDB1, which ended up negatively impacting the recruitment of the E3 ubiquitin ligase complex.